mprozowski/mprozowski.github.io/_pages/about.md

 ---
 This site is under construction~

-I'm in the final year of a PhD in Applied Mathematics (part of the [AMSC program](https://amsc.umd.edu/)) at the University of Maryland, College Park, under the supervision of [Prof. Antoine Mellet](https://www.math.umd.edu/~mellet/).
+Thanks for dropping by!
+I'm in the final year of a PhD in Applied Mathematics (a track in the [AMSC program](https://amsc.umd.edu/)) at the University of Maryland, College Park, under the supervision of [Prof. Antoine Mellet](https://www.math.umd.edu/~mellet/).
 Consequently, I'm currently on the job market, with the intention of starting a position in either summer or fall of 2025.

-Link to your favorite [subreddit](http://reddit.com).

 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.